skyBluezz/GPT-for-Language-Compression/README.md

 ## Intro

 To begin, I pulled Andrei Karpathy's [NanoGPT](https://github.com/karpathy/nanoGPT) as the boilerplate model / codebase.

-My background is primarily outside of NLP, so I will shoot from the hip on some of my novel ideas :)
-  - *Data loading* - I downloaded enwik8 dataset and cleaned it down to a subset of characters.
+  - *Data loading* - Lets download enwik8 dataset and clean it down to a subset of characters.
 Using [wikifil.pl](sky-nanoGPT/data/enwik8/wikifil.pl) from the Enwik website, I removed all special characters and only kept Alphanumeric and spaces.
 We spell out our numbers.
 Thus a vocab of 27 characters, rather than thousands in the original dataset.
 We are left with a dataset of length 74 MM characters.
 To load data and run this on your end, simply enter sky-nanoGPT directory and do the following.

 ```
 pip install -r requirements.txt